 Make Votes Matter is made up of hundreds of thousands of supporters of electoral reform.
 Major decisions - including the choice of our name - are made democratically by the campaign as a whole.
 The work of the movement is driven by volunteer activists, including a core organising team of about 30 people.
 A few of us are shown below.
 You can find us all in our Facebook group.

 Owen Winter, Spokesperson

 Owen was elected as a Member of the UK Youth Parliament for Cornwall in February 2015.
-He is an active campaigner for electoral reform, young people and against austerity.
 He became involved with the electoral reform movement when he started a petition for a fairer voting system around the time of the 2015 general election.
-This petition has received over 240,000 signatures and was handed to David Cameron as part of the half-million strong collection of signatures after the election.
+This petition has received almost 300,000 signatures and was handed to David Cameron as part of the half-million strong collection of signatures after the election.

 Joe is a facilitator for Make Votes Matter and leads on the development of local groups across the country, online communications, aspects of social media and specific campaign initiatives.
 He is also on the executive of the Labour Campaign for Electoral Reform.